-Unlike some cities, Stamford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Stamford are a mix of both white- and blue-collar jobs.
-Overall, Stamford is a city of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Stamford who work in office and administrative support (11.83%), sales jobs (10.67%) and management occupations (10.53%).
+Stamford is a decidedly white-collar city, with fully 86.37% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Stamford is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Stamford who work in office and administrative support (11.81%), management occupations (11.15%), and sales jobs (10.61%).

 Also of interest is that Stamford has more people living here who work in computers and math than 95% of the places in the US.

 Stamford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Although the majority of commuting trips in the city are by private automobile, Stamford is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Stamford area by reducing both traffic and air pollution.

 The citizens of Stamford are among the most well-educated in the nation: 47.05% of adults in Stamford have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.